Opinion | Here's the most troubling part of Trump and Acosta's bitter legal battle

 Judges are rightly worried about content-based restrictions because they often look like government censorship.
 The purpose of the first law is to let people sleep through the night without loud music waking them up.
 The purpose of the second law is to prevent people from playing a specific type of music.

-Acosta is arguing that the White House’s decision to revoke his press pass is based on Trump’s dislike of CNN, Acosta and Acosta’s coverage and message.
-This would amount to a content-based restriction.
-If Kelly agrees with this argument, it could be hard for the Trump administration to successfully defend against this suit.
-If, on the other hand, Kelly believes the White House’s decision is based on Acosta’s conduct, not his content, then Acosta could have a hard time winning his First Amendment claims.
+Acosta argued that the White House’s decision to revoke his press pass was based on Trump’s dislike of CNN, Acosta and Acosta’s coverage and message.
+This would have amounted to a content-based restriction.
+If Kelly agreed with this argument, it could have been hard for the Trump administration to successfully defend against this suit.
+If, on the other hand, Kelly believed the White House’s decision was based on Acosta’s conduct, not his content, then Acosta would have a hard time winning his First Amendment claims.

-In addition, the White House is actually making a somewhat more troubling argument.
-The White House has argued that as a matter of law it has the power to revoke the press pass of any journalist whose reporting it disagrees with.
-The White House is explicitly arguing that it has the authority to choose who can and cannot have access.

-This is, like so many other positions held by the Trump administration, a sharp break from past practice and understanding.
-While not every reporter is granted a press pass, previous administrations have provided press passes to a wide variety of outlets with a wide variety of viewpoints.
-This will not be the first, nor will it be the last time that the Trump administration attempts to exert significant control over the press.

-Note: UPDATE (11/19/18, 4:25 p.m): This piece has been updated throughout to reflect the Trump administration's decision to permanently restore Jim Acosta’s press pass.